MonikaChris/nom-plants/README.md

 GardenDisplay receives a plants array from usePlants, which gets passed down in props.
 Garden calculates the number of PlantRow components needed, and each PlantRow calculates the number of Flower and Seedbed components needed.

+Not pictured are modal components for adding, updating, deleting, and displaying errors.

 ## Photo Credits

 1. Landscape Background Photo: